Connect with us

 Position Summary:

 Mississippi Today is seeking an experienced Managing Editor to spearhead our commitment to engaged journalism while overseeing and enhancing our editorial strategy.
-The Managing Editor will our team of journalists, ensuring our content reflects diverse voices and state perspectives.
-Central to this role is the practice and promotion of engaged and -oriented journalism, actively involving the community in our processes and ensuring that their voices are elevated in our work.
+The Managing Editor will lead our team of journalists, ensuring our content reflects diverse voices and state perspectives.
+Central to this role is the practice and promotion of engaged and solutions-oriented journalism, actively involving the community in our processes and ensuring that their voices are elevated in our work.
 This pivotal position will also reshape the newsroom’s structure, focusing on managing teams of editors and bolstering newsroom workflows.

 Primary Responsibilities of the managing editor at Mississippi Today include: